DataONEorg/d1_python/d1_mn_generic/doc/source/setup-registration.rst

 Register the MN
 ===============

-Registering the MN is a two step process.
-First, a client side certificate is obtained for the MN.
-The MN will use the client side certificate to identify itself in all calls to DataONE nodes.

-Second, an XML document, called a Node document is submitted to a DataONE CN.
-The document contains the information required by the DataONE infrastructure to interact with the MN.
+Before a Member Node can participate in the DataONE infrastructure, it must be registered.
+Registering the MN involves the following steps:

+#.
+Selecting a DataONE environment for the MN.

+#.
+Creating a DataONE identity that is valid in the selected environment.

+#.
+Obtaining a client side certificate from DataONE.
+The certificate enables the
+   MN to authenticate itself in the selected environment.

+#.
+Creating a Node document.
+The Node document describes the MN and
+   the level at which it will participate in the DataONE infrastructure

+#.
+The Node document is submitted to DataONE over a TLS/SSL connection that has
+   been authenticated with the certificate obtained above.

+#.
+DataONE evaluates the submission.
+Upon approval, the registration is
+   complete.

+Perform the steps in order, as each step depends on earlier steps.

 Selecting a DataONE environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In addition the the default production environment, DataONE maintains several
+In addition to the default production environment, DataONE maintains several
 separate environments for use when developing and testing DataONE components.
 There are no connections between the environments.
 For instance, certificates,
 DataONE identities and science objects are exclusive to the environment in